Outside Over There: Synopsis

 The father of Ida, the main character, is away at sea.
 She plays her horn each night to make her baby sister sleep.
 One night while she is playing her horn and not paying attention to the baby, goblins sneak in through the window and steal her baby sister away, replacing her with a changeling made of ice.
 The changeling melts as Ida cradles it and Ida, realizing what has happened, blows her wonder horn, dons her mother's yellow rain cloak, and sets off after her baby sister.
 However, because she exits the window backwards she enters Outside Over There where she cannot find the goblins or her sister.
 She then hears her father's voice telling her to turn around into the rain.
 She does so and interrupts the goblins, now in the form of babies, in the midst of a wedding.
 To find her sister among the crying babies, Ida plays a captivating tune on her horn until the goblins dance in a frenzy and fall into a stream.
 Ida then picks up her sister and heads home to her mother who has received a letter from her father where he promises to come home one day and asks Ida to watch over her sister.

 Inspiration

 In the documentary Tell Them Anything You Want: A Portrait of Maurice Sendak (2009), Sendak describes his awareness in 1932 (around age 4) of the sensational Lindbergh baby kidnapping case, including a newspaper photograph of the child's remains.
-That experience showed him the mortality and peril of children, which the adult Sendak has expressed in many books.
+That experience showed him the mortality and peril of children, which the adult Sendak expressed in many books.
 Outside Over There draws more specifically from the Lindbergh case.
 A child is stolen from its crib through a window, accessed by a ladder, and one of the illustrations of the lost baby is a deliberate portrait of the infant Charles Lindbergh Jr. The theme of a protective sister is drawn from Sendak's own childhood, in which his older sister was his primary caregiver and devoted playmate.